tusharrr17/Readers-Writers-Problem-OS-/README.md

 ```

 Thus, the semaphore **rw_lock** is used to give preference to readers by ensuring that no writer enters when a reader is reading.
+In this solution, both readers and writers have equal priority to access the critical section.
+The reader is given preference over the writer if there are already readers in the critical section.
+This ensures that the writer does not starve while waiting for access to the critical section.
+Similarly, if there are no readers in the critical section, the writer can access it without any delay.
+This ensures that the readers do not starve while waiting for access to the critical section.

+Therefore, this solution provides fair access to the critical section for both readers and writers, and it is starvation-free.